-“If it bleeds, it leads,” and the media have done a good job of painting Europe in a negative light.
+“If it bleeds, it leads” is the go-to mantra of the news and social media these days.
+Unsurprisingly, the media have done a good job of painting Europe in a negative light.
 Something happens, they pick up the story and run with it, and it gets amplified and sensationalized.
 A politician uses it as “proof” of his larger point, it gets amplified again, and then suddenly, a whole continent looks like it’s dangerous and engulfed in flame.
-(I’m not saying what happened isn’t newsworthy, but we all know 24/7 coverage creates this echo chamber.)
+(I’m not saying what happens isn’t newsworthy, but we all know 24/7 coverage creates this echo chamber.)

 Combined with all the fake news on the web and how people only seem to absorb that which confirms their preconceptions, it’s easy to see why Europe looks bad.